-Entrance Requirements for the Bachelor of nursing Science Programme:
+2. Entrance Requirements for the Bachelor of nursing Science Programme: Generic Stream

-Generic Stream

 - 2.1 Admission to Level 100 of the Bachelor of Nursing Science Generic stream shall be on the basis of performance in the Botswana General Certificate of Secondary Education (BGCSE) examination, or its equivalent, in Science subjects.
 There shall be cut-off points, which shall be determined by the Directorate of Academic Services.

 - 2.2 Applicants who register for the Bachelor of Nursing Science (Generic) stream shall be required:

 - a) To have taken at least 5 subjects, including English Language and Mathematics, at the Botswana General Certificate of Secondary Education (BGCSE) examination or at one sitting of its equivalent;

 - b) To have obtained a minimum grade of Pass in English Language;

 - c) To have obtained a minimum grade of credit, or its equivalent, in Mathematics.

-- In addition to the above basic requirements, applicants must have a minimum grade of C, or its equivalent, in at least 2 of the following subjects: Physics, Chemistry and Biology; and a minimum grade of B, or its equivalent, in Science.
+- 2.3 In addition to the above basic requirements, applicants must have a minimum grade of C, or its equivalent, in at least 2 of the following subjects: Physics, Chemistry and Biology; and a minimum grade of B, or its equivalent, in Science.
 A double award or its equivalent is required.
 The other qualifying subject must be one of the following:

-- Development Studies
+- a) Development Studies

-- Literature in English
+- b) Literature in English

-- Design and Technology c)
+- c) Design and Technology

-- Agriculture d)
+- d) Agriculture

 - e) Art

-- Food and Nutrition f)
+- f) Food and Nutrition

-- Computer Studies a)
+- g) Computer Studies

-- Fashion and Fabrics h)
+- h) Fashion and Fabrics

-- Business Studies i)
+- i) Business Studies

-- Home Management j)
+- j) Home Management

 - Any other subject deemed appropriate by the Faculty of Health Sciences.

 - 2.4 An applicant who has grade E or better at Advanced (A)-level or equivalent qualifications in Science subjects, may be awarded credits and exempted from equivalent course(s) prescribed for a Degree Programme, subject to the recommendation of the relevant Head of Department and approval of the Deputy Dean.

+- 2.5 Programme Structure for the bachelor of Nursing Science: Generic Stream